Human Target

-The Human Target is the name of two fictional characters in American comic books published by DC Comics.
+The Human Target is the name of two characters in American comic books published by DC Comics.
 The first is Fred Venable, while the second is private investigator and bodyguard Christopher Chance who assumes the identities of clients targeted by assassins and other dangerous criminals.
-The character has appeared in numerous books published throughout the decades and has appeared in television adaptations.
+Chance has been in numerous books published throughout the decades and has also appeared in television adaptations.

-Human Target made his first live appearance in the 1992 television series Human Target played by Rick Springfield and then in the 2010 television series Human Target played by Mark Valley.
-In the fifth and sixth seasons of the Arrowverse series Arrow, Human Target was played by Wil Traval.
+Chance has appeared in two self-titled TV series in 1992 and 2010, portrayed by Rick Springfield and Mark Valley respectively, and made guest appearances in the Arrowverse TV series Arrow, portrayed by Wil Traval.

 Publication history

 The first character to use the "Human Target" title (Fred Venable) appeared in Detective Comics #201 (November 1953), and was created by Edmond Hamilton and Sheldon Moldoff.

 The second character to use the "Human Target" title (Christopher Chance) first appeared in Action Comics #419 (December 1972) and was created by Len Wein and Carmine Infantino.
-His early appearances came in back-up stories in Action Comics, a title better known for featuring Superman tales published by DC Comics.
-He first appeared in "The Assassin-Express Contract", a backup story written by Wein and illustrated by Infantino.
 Later, the feature appeared in Batman titles such as The Brave and the Bold and Detective Comics.
-He starred in a limited series, a one-shot, and then an ongoing Human Target series written by Peter Milligan and published under DC's Vertigo imprint.
-In 2022, Tom King and Greg Smallwood began a 12-issue limited series for DC's Black Label imprint.
+He starred in a limited series, a one-shot, and then an ongoing series written by Peter Milligan and published under DC's Vertigo imprint.
+In 2021, Tom King and Greg Smallwood began a 12-issue limited series for DC's Black Label imprint.